Iru Mugan

 Iru Mugan is a 2016 Indian Tamil-language science fiction action thriller film directed by Anand Shankar and produced by Shibu Thameens under the banner Thameens Films.
-The film stars Vikram in dual roles, alongside Nayanthara, Nithya Menen, Nassar, Thambi Ramaiah and Karunakaran in supporting roles.
+The film stars Vikram in a dual roles as hero and villain, alongside Nayanthara, Nithya Menen, Nassar, Thambi Ramaiah and Karunakaran in supporting roles.
 In the film, an ex-R&AW agent sets out to track down a scientist, who has created a hazardous drug that can boost adrenaline levels.

 Principal photography commenced in December 2015.
 The major portion of the film was shot in Malaysia with few sequences in Chennai, Bangkok, Ladakh and Kashmir.
 Harris Jayaraj composed the soundtrack and musical score, while R. D. Rajasekhar and Bhuvan Srinivasan handled the cinematography and editing respectively.

 Iru Mugan was released on 8 September 2016 to positive reviews from critics and was a commercial success at the box office.

 Plot

 An elderly Malaysian man goes berserk and kills several Indian officers in a span of five minutes at the Indian Embassy in Kuala Lumpur before collapsing to death.
-A tattoo of a love symbol is present at the back of his neck, leading the R&AW agency to conclude that it is the handiwork of a rogue transgender scientist named Love, whose identity and whereabouts are unknown to anyone except their retired agent Akilan Vinod.
-Four years ago while on an assignment to bust Love, Akilan's wife Meera George was killed by them.
-The R&AW operative Malik tracks down Akilan and convinces him to join the investigation.
+A tattooed love symbol on the back of his neck leads the R&AW agency to conclude that it is the handiwork of a rogue pansexual scientist named Love, whose identity and whereabouts are unknown to anyone except their retired agent Akilan Vinod.
+Four years ago, while on an assignment to bust Love, Akilan's wife Meera George was killed by them.
+A R&AW operative, Malik, tracks down Akilan and convinces him to join the investigation.

-On viewing the video footage of the attack, Akilan concludes that the elderly Malaysian man had taken a mysterious performance enhancing drug which allowed him to attack the Indian officials and decides to investigate the matter further in Malaysia.
-Since Akilan is under suspension, Malik assigns him as a deputy to a junior R&AW agent named Ayushi and the two of them leave for Kuala Lumpur.
-At Kuala Lumpur, Akilan and Ayushi learn that the mysterious drug is inhaled using an asthma inhaler.
-Further investigations leads them to Peter, a scientist who is on Love's payroll.
+On viewing the video footage of the attack, Akilan concludes that the Malaysian man had taken a mysterious performance-enhancing drug which allowed him to attack the Indian officials, and decides to investigate the matter further in Malaysia.
+Since Akilan is under suspension, Malik assigns him as a deputy to Ayushi, a junior R&AW agent, and the two leave for Kuala Lumpur.
+In Kuala Lumpur, Akilan and Ayushi learn that the mysterious drug is inhaled using an asthma inhaler.
+Further investigations lead them to Peter, a scientist on Love's payroll.

 Peter becomes an informer and tells them about the drug called Speed.
-The drug causes a person, who inhales it, to have extraordinary strength for five minutes before falling unconscious, and if the person inhales the drug again within a few hours, they will suffer a massive heart attack.
+The drug causes a person who inhales it to have extraordinary strength for five minutes before falling unconscious.
+If the person inhales the drug again within a few hours, they will suffer a massive heart attack.
 Peter also reveals that a shipment of Speed inhalers is to be dispatched to Love within the next 15 minutes.
-Akilan and Ayushi pursue the lorry carrying the inhalers, but a lorry driver inhales Speed and subdues the duo, where they are then taken to Love'S hideout.
-Akilan goes to arrest Love, but is knocked out by Meera, who is still alive and has been working for Love as a computer hacker by the name ROSY.
+Akilan and Ayushi pursue the lorry carrying the inhalers, but a lorry driver inhales Speed and subdues the duo, and they are then taken to Love's hideout.
+Akilan goes to arrest Love but is knocked out by Meera, who is still alive and has been working for Love as a computer hacker by the name ROSY.